 - Create a record of metered glucose values.
 Give your health care provider a written or printed record of your blood glucose values, times and medication.
 Using the record, your health care provider can recognize trends and offer advice on how to prevent hyperglycemia or adjust your medication to treat hyperglycemia.

 - Write down questions to ask your health care provider.
 If you need more information about your diabetes management, be sure to ask.

 - Check if you need prescription refills.
 Your health care provider can renew your prescriptions while you're at the appointment.

 For hyperglycemia, questions you may want to ask include:

 - How often do I need to monitor my blood sugar?

 - How do diet and exercise affect my blood sugar?

 - How can I prevent high blood sugar?

 - Do I need to worry about low blood sugar?
-What are the signs and symptoms I need to watch out for?
+What are the symptoms I need to watch for?

-- How often should I monitor my blood sugar during an illness?
+- How often should I monitor my blood sugar when I'm sick?

 - Does my insulin injection or oral diabetes pill dose change when I'm sick?